The CHARLOTTE FEBRUARY 26-27 PUBLIC SPEAKING CLASS IS ALMOST FULL! RESERVE YOUR SPOT NOW

 First, Know the Primary Problem that Your Audience Is Trying to Solve.

-I remember the first sales course I ever attended.
-The instructor started the class by saying, “Last year one million quarter-inch drill bits were sold.
-None of the people who bought those drill bits wanted a 1/4-inch drill bit.”
-He paused dramatically.
-“What they all wanted was a 1/4-inch hole.”
+My very, very first presentation coach explained this concept to me this way.
+He said, “Last year, one million quarter-inch drill bits were sold.
+None of the people who bought those drill bits wanted a 1/4-inch drill bit.

 At the time, I remember thinking, “What’s the difference?”
 It wasn’t until much later that I understood the brilliance of the concept he was teaching.
 Most people (all people?) are pretty self-centered.
 We are way more concerned about our problems than yours.